timmichels/opi/GOVERNANCE.md

 * Approve a budget directing the use of funds raised from all sources of revenue.
-* Elect a Chair of the Diamond Bluff project to preside over meetings, authorize expenditures approved by the budget, and manage any day-to-day operations, and vote on decisions or matters before the Board of Directors.
+* Elect a Chair of the OPI Project to preside over meetings, authorize expenditures approved by the budget, and manage any day-to-day operations, and vote on decisions or matters before the Board of Directors.

 The Board of Directors shall: